hassansuhaib/100-days-of-code/log.md

 - Finished Problem Set 6: DNA of @cs50 in Python.
 - Worked on a website in Bootstrap 4
 - Started writing an article.

+### Day 90: May 12, 2020.

+**Today's Progress:**
+I can't believe it's been three months of constant coding and for a person like me, it's phenomenal!
+- Today I revised SQL in Lecture 7 of @cs50.
+- I also worked on a website using Bootstrap 4.
+Thinking of switching back to pure CSS.